fuzzylogicxx/fuzzylogic/posts/small-changes.md

 It’s worth relating what was going on in my life prior to making these tweaks.
 While there wasn’t any particular emergency there were a number of lower-level flags.

 - I’d recently taken days off work for stress and mental fatigue triggered by aspects of my job.
 And I often found work frustrating.
-- I obsessed about things, both work-related and hobbies.
+- I obsessed about everything – work projects, web trends, my supposedly fun hobbies such as music – you name it.
 My OCD-like symptoms were counterproductive and mentally draining.
+- More generally I suffered bouts of low mood which affected aspects of personal and home life.
+I felt tired and disconnected.
 - I was getting my priorities wrong.
-- I suffered bouts of low mood which affected aspects of personal and home life.
-I felt tired and disconnected.
 - I was often late to bed and struggling to rise, with knock-on effects for the rest of my day.
 - I was a bit overweight.
 - During and after lockdown (and partly as a result of working from home) I’d developed bad habits.
 I managed to be ready for work at the start of each day but generally without having considered how I ate, and having dressed lazily due to lack of time and organisation.